grafana/grafana/contribute/architecture/backend/database.md

 Before you add a migration, make sure that you:

-- Never change a migration that has been committed and pushed to master.
+- Never change a migration that has been committed and pushed to main.
 - Always add new migrations, to change or undo previous migrations.

 Add a migration using one of the following methods: